ruggeri/tech-notes/databases/multiversion-concurrency-control.md

 changes.

 Now, a read can use the latest version that was valid at its TXID.
-As before, a later read must wait on an uncommited write.
+As before, a later read must wait on an uncommitted write.
 So writers do still block approximately half the readers (depends on who got the lower TXID).

 A write must abort if a later read happened on the most recent version.
-But it now doesn't need to wait on an uncommited later write;
+But it now doesn't need to wait on an uncommitted later write;
 it can just put the record in place!

 This is an improvement.
 We now never need to abort a reading